init050/Plant-Shop/docs/ARCHITECTURE.md

 Session Data: Stored in Redis for stateless scaling.

-Cache Data: Expensive queries cached in Redis.
+Cache Data: Expensive queries cached in Redis for improved performance.

 Static Assets: Served directly by Nginx.

 Media Files: User uploads saved in /uploads/ and served by Nginx.

-Real-time Chat: Messages via WebSocket → Django Channels → Redis channel → other users; also persisted in PostgreSQL.
+Real-time Chat: Messages sent via WebSocket → Django Channels → Redis channel → other users; also persisted in PostgreSQL.